Sidebar Site Navigation

 Research and Policy Analysis: Through proactive initiatives and by invitation, the Ruckelshaus Institute produces neutral scientific, technial, and socioeconomic analysis on natural resource issues important to Wyoming and the West.
 Since 1994, the Institute has made information available on topics as diverse as land use, wildlife, water, energy-environment linkages, and environmental policy.

-Collaborative Decision Making: The Ruckelshaus Institute supports inclusive and collaborative approaches to environmental conflict resolution by providing facilitation and convening services, trainings in mediation and collaborative decision making for natural resource professionals, and courses in negotiation theory for UW students.
+Collaborative Solutions: The Ruckelshaus Institute supports inclusive and collaborative approaches to environmental conflict resolution by facilitating and convening collaborative processes, offering trainings in mediation and collaborative decision making for natural resource professionals, and teaching courses in negotiation theory for UW students.

 Outreach: The Ruckelshaus Institute makes research available to stakeholders through accessible publications and by convening conferences on critical natural resource issues.
-Our white paper series and other publications serve a range of environmental and natural resource stakeholders including policy makers, government agencies, non-profits, industry, and the public.
+Our Wyoming Open Spaces Initiative, Energy Mitigation Research and Outreach Initiative, and other publications serve a range of environmental and natural resource stakeholders including policy makers, government agencies, non-profits, industry, and the public.

 The University of Wyoming’s Biodiversity Institute, established in 2012, promotes research, education, and public engagement around biological diversity in all its forms and on all scales.
 The institute is a center where scholars and the public convene to expand understanding of biodiversity science and to explore the interplay between human society and the natural world.